tonysparks/seventh/README.md

 A top down 2D Shooter game I've been working on in my spare time.
 This repository only includes the source.
 You can download the BETA version of the game here: http://162.243.250.245:8080/seventh/

 ##Features##
-* Two game modes (Team Death Match, Objective Based)
+* Three game modes (Team Death Match, Objective Based, Capture the Flag)
 * 9 different weapons
 * Melee
 * Grenades